 It’s no secret that Covid-19 has wreaked havoc on businesses everywhere.
 With a volatile economy, social unrest, record unemployment, and a general sense of exhaustion that hangs so thickly in the air that it could be cut with a knife, it’s easy for businesses in need of venture capital to feel a sense of despair.

 It’s no secret that Covid-19 has wreaked havoc on several startups everywhere.
 With a volatile economy, social unrest, record unemployment, and a general sense of exhaustion that hangs so thickly in the air that it could be cut with a knife, it’s easy for businesses in need of venture capital to feel a sense of despair.
+Tips for raising capital during a pandemic are covered in this article, guiding you as you raise capital for your startup.

 It’s true that: